The inverted full-back: football tactics explained

 The short answer is that quite a lot of managers have at least used a variation of the system.

-Guardiola is widely credited with bringing inverted full-backs back into modern-day tactics, in his Bayern Munich that won three straight Bundesliga titles.
-However, like with most tactical innovations, Johan Cruyff had already used them years before at Barcelona.
+Guardiola is widely credited with bringing inverted full-backs back into modern-day tactics, however, like with most tactical innovations, Johan Cruyff had already used them years before at Barcelona.
 At times, Pep has inverted both of his full-backs, but occasionally during his Manchester City tenure, the Catalan has deployed just one rather than two, with the other full-back sitting in a more traditional spot alongside the centre-halves.

 It is also worth noting that although City adopted the system in Guardiola’s very first Premier League fixture, a narrow 2-1 win against Sunderland, they struggled to create chances.
 Possibly because the two full-backs in question, Gael Clichy and Bacary Sagna, were not at the peak of their powers and struggled to cope with the role’s challenging physical demands.